 Performance indicators Result Relevance of Indicator Documentation Score Max Min 1.2 Percentage of production volume from production locations where a business relationship has existed for at least five years.
-51% Stable business relationships support most aspects of the Code of Labour Practices, and give production locations a reason to invest in improving working conditions.
+54% Stable business relationships support most aspects of the Code of Labour Practices, and give production locations a reason to invest in improving working conditions.
 Supplier information provided by member company.
 3 4 0

 Comment: Acne values long-term relationships with its direct suppliers.
-As subcontractors are used because of their specific skill it is more difficult to commit to a long term relationship with them.
-In the past financial year, Acne sourced 51% of FOB from production locations where the relationship has existed for more than 5 years.
+As subcontractors are used because of their specific skills, it takes more work to commit to a long-term relationship with them.
+In the past financial year, Acne sourced 54% of FOB from production locations where the relationship has existed for more than five years.